Open-Climate-Resilience-Policies/OCRP/_policies/geothermal-workforce-reuse.md

 "Procurement decisions shall prioritize reliability, duration, and cost over technology labels."

 ## Todo: Implementation Roadmap

+### D. Enforcement & Compliance

+1.  **Permit Conditioning:** No geothermal pilot or commercial permit shall be issued until the applicant files a Workforce Continuity Plan that lists legacy rigs, service contracts, and labor pools to be reused.
+Plans must be approved by the subsurface regulator.
+2.  **Performance Bonds:** Developers shall post a performance bond that is forfeited if the project fails to meet the reuse commitments outlined in the Workforce Continuity Plan.
+3.  **Annual Reporting:** Operators must submit annual reports quantifying local labor hours, reused equipment, and any deviations.
+Repeated non-compliance triggers fines and suspends access to future solicitations.

 ### Phase 1: Institutional Fit (Months 1–6)
 - [ ] **Regulatory Mapping:** Identify existing drilling and subsurface authorities.